nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 effectively manage many projects and groups at once.**

-Contactmation will be able to help you save all your contact details, keep track of each project group and subgroup, and delegate tasks given to each group and group member.
+Contactmation will be able to help you save all your contact details, keep track of each projects' group and subgroup, and delegate tasks to each group.

 >**Who is Contactmation for?**